FosterProject/kratos-bot/README.md

 # kratos-bot

-A OSRS bot that utilises technology such as image detection using Tensorflow and OpenCV.
+An OSRS bot that utilises technology such as image detection using Tensorflow and OpenCV.

+Built with Python.